NHL Boston Bruins Vs Ottawa Senators in Opening Stanley Cup Playoffs 2017:Special Teams, Goalie To Decide Fate

 Style of Play: Boston Bruins vs. Ottawa Senators

-The Boston Bruins play an offensive style of game, and are able to excel even when shorthanded.
+The Boston Bruins play an offensive style of game and can excel even when shorthanded.
 They are one of the best penalty-killing teams of the season.
 Recently, they have also started to perform when they have man advantage.
 Of their last 19 games, the Bruins have scored in 12 of their games, meaning that the Bruins’ powerplay is on the upturn.

-The Ottawa Senators, on the other hand, play a tight game that isn’t conducive for goal-scoring for either teams.
+The Ottawa Senators, on the other hand, play a tight game that isn’t conducive for goal-scoring for either team.
 Their 1-3-1 neutral zone trap, while an excellent defensive strategy, doesn’t allow players the freedom for fast-paced goal-scoring action.
 In fact, this style of play encourages both sides to look at their special teams more closely.

 Pucker Up: Possession vs. Goal Scoring